-Filed in Anecdotes, Business storytelling, Changing behaviour, Employee engagement, Leadership
+Filed in Anecdotes, Business storytelling, Employee Engagement, Leadership

 When asked for the secret of his success in the steel industry, American industrialist Charles Schwab (1862-1939) always talked about using praise, not criticism, giving liberal bonuses for work well done, and “appeal[ing] to the American spirit of conquest in my men, the spirit of doing things better than anyone has ever done them before.”